 Plus, the leftovers are always more scrumptious the next day, once all the flavors mesh together.
-This time, I took it up a notch and added a lil’ bit of kale – because why not?!
-The kale goes unnoticed and this way, we can get in some extra raw greens 🙂 I also chopped up an apple for crunchiness and a tad bit of sweetness that helps to balance it all out.
+This time, I took it up a notch and added a little kale.. because why not?!
+The kale goes unnoticed and this way, we can get in some extra greens 🙂 I also chopped up an apple to add crunch and a subtle sweetness that helps to balance out the flavors.

 With plenty of plant protein from the chickpeas and veggies, lots of fiber and vibrant color, this will soon become your new favorite lunch!
 You can wrap it up in a tortilla or collard wrap, you can spread it over toast (my fave) you can make a sandwich out of it, or you can eat it plain.
 This Mashed Chickpea Salad never gets old; your tummy will be full and happy.
 Honestly though, I always turn to this salad when I’m sick of my super green leafy salads… that’s hard to admit because I love my greens, but I go through phases with salads.
 Sometimes I crave them for a week straight and can’t get enough.
 Other times, I just feel like blah towards them and would rather eat a chocolate bar for lunch.